-This week, we feature an aspiring Jewellery Artist (in Singapore) Liubov Salagaeva, who shares her insight into contemporary jewellery in Singapore, as well as her career journey thus far.
+This week, we feature an aspiring Jewellery Artist (Singapore) Liubov Salagaeva, who shares her insight into contemporary jewellery Singapore, as well as her career journey thus far.

 Tell us more about yourself please.

 My name is Liubov Salagaeva.
 Friends call me Liu.
 I am 32 and recently moved from Moldova to Singapore, changing my career pathway from illustration to fashion design.